zingbretsenucb/w205-spring-17-labs-exercises/exercise_2/README.md

 sparse run
 ```

-Press enter when prompted
+Press enter when prompted.

-Press ctrl + c to stop the process
+Press ctrl + c to stop the process.

 Once you have collected some data, you may run the following commands to inspect the data.